Hours after arrest, Woman's World owner secures bail

 Farnaz Alam, owner of Woman's World – an accused in a case over installing close-circuit TV cameras at her Dhanmondi beauty parlour, including the changing room – has been granted bail just hours after being arrested.

-According to sources of the Dhaka Chief Metropolitan Magistrate Court, she was granted bail this evening (13 January) after the police arrested her earlier today.
+According to sources of the Dhaka Chief Metropolitan Magistrate Court, she was granted bail this afternoon (13 January) after the police arrested her earlier today.

 She was returning to Dhaka from Dubai in an Emirates flight when she was detained at the airport immigration today, A police official involved in the case told The Business Standard.